 Teachers in Oman can expect to make between $2,000 and $3,500 USD per month, tax-free.
-Most teaching jobs in Oman include furnished accommodations or accommodations at very low cost.
+Most teaching jobs in Oman include furnished accommodations or accommodations at a very low cost.
 As such, teaching in Oman can be a great way to save money.
-Other teaching benefits in Oman can include return airfare, medical insurance provided by the employer, paid vacation time, and allowances for transportation and tuition for dependants.
+Other benefits when teaching in Oman can include return airfare, medical insurance provided by the employer, paid vacation time, and allowances for transportation and tuition for dependents.

 Living in Oman

 Known for its friendly people, Oman is a country located on the Arabian Sea.
 Oman is one of the fastest developing countries in the Middle East.
 With a hot and dry climate, Oman is a great country for those looking to experience an authentic Middle Eastern way of living.
 Oman is made up of a vast desert region and mountains, and it is home to many historical forts, which are its best known landmarks.
 Traveling in Oman can include desert camping, a trip to the beach, and shopping at traditional markets.

 As the Capital of Oman, Muscat is the largest city in the country, as well as the seat of government.
 Since the ascension of the current Sultan, Qaboos bin Said in 1970, Oman has seen rapid infrastructure development.

 Muscat is home to many notable landmarks, including the famous Sultan Qaboos Grand Mosque, the Oman National Museum, and a brand new opera house (opened Late 2011).
 For those interested in shopping, the largest mall in Oman is situated in Muscat—the Muscat Grand Mall—with many smaller other malls scattered throughout the city.

 |Monthly Salary||$2000-3500 USD (tax free)|

 |Airfare||Annual round trip|

 OISE TEFL Certification for Private School Teachers